Impact Reporting

 Friends of Burgess Park has been awarded seed-corn funding from Natural England for a woodlands focused project.
 Our project will include a woodland festival, hands-on work in the woodlands and a new trail around the woodlands with online information.
 We officially launched this project with a mini woodland festival in autumn 2022, undertaking further woodland workshops between December to March and will launch a signed walk around our woodlands in April 2023.

-Friends of Burgess Park is working on more woodland projects in 2023 to show the value of these special places for people and wildlife.
+Friends of Burgess Park is working on more woodland projects in 2024 to show the value of these special places for people and wildlife.
+This includes renewing and improving our signed walk alongside self-assessment surveys of all of our woodland areas.

 About Burgess Park